Gizra/og/README.txt

 INSTALLATION DRUPAL 7.x
 --------------------------------------------
+Note that the following guide is here to get you started.
+Names for content types, groups and group content given here are suggestions and are given to provide a quick way to get started with Organic groups.

 1. Enable the Group and the Group UI modules.
 2. Create a new content type via admin/structure/types/add.
 Call it "Group", and define it to be of Group type.